Program Application FAQs

 Is there an issue with missing sessions?

-In order to be eligible to apply for the Mentorship portion of the program, participants must complete at least 80% of the Education Forum.
+In order to be eligible to apply for the Mentorship portion of the program and be considered a program graduate, participants must attend at least 80% of the required Education Forum sessions.

 MENTORSHIP